Our Story

 A BRIEF HISTORY OF CCP GRANSDEN

-In 1894 Augustus Warren Hamilton ('Gussie' to his friends) was a young Belfast engineer sailing the North Atlantic with the Ulster Steamship Company.
-Spurred on to establish his financial security Gussie left his job, returned to his hometown, borrowed money, and founded 'Hamilton and McMaster Engineering Co' with a friend.
-The business was established in Princes Dock Street, at the heart of the growing community living and working in the bustling cobbled streets of Sailortown, in Belfast.
-At this time Belfast was the premier shipbuilding centre of the world and the firm took on general engineering and ship repair work in the docks.
-After five years graft, the team had managed to pay off all debts in full plus interest.
+The business was based at Princes Dock Street, at the heart of the growing community living and working in the bustling cobbled streets of Sailortown in Belfast.
+At this time, Belfast was the premier shipbuilding centre of the world, and the firm took on general engineering and ship repair work in the docks.
+After five years of graft, the team had managed to pay off all debts in full plus interest.

 The business continued to develop.